K2-US-TS/Signature-Pad/README.md

 ## Using the Signature Pad Views in your Forms
 ### Capturing a Signature
-Use the view called *Signature Pad - Sign*, located in the **Common/Signature Pad** directory.
+Use the view called *Signature Pad - Sign*, located in the **Common/Signature Pad** category.
 Simply add the view to your form and initialize it by:
 1. Adding (or editing) the *When the server loads the Form* rule
 1. Add an action of *Execute a server rule*
 1. Select the *Initialize Signature Pad* rule of the added view